keif/keif.github.io/src/data/blog/2025-10-16-image-optimizer.md

     - Developer Tools
     - Performance
     - Next.js
+    - Game Development
+    - Spritesheet Packing
 description: |
-    A deep dive into building Image Optimizer — a privacy-focused image optimization service that started as a simple utility and grew into a full-featured API with CLI tools and developer-friendly features.
+    A deep dive into building Image Optimizer — a privacy-focused image optimization service that started as a simple utility and grew into a full-featured API with CLI tools, spritesheet packing, and developer-friendly features.
 ---

-> **TL;DR**: Built a production-ready image optimization service with Go + libvips, featuring a Next.js UI, CLI tool, API key authentication, rate limiting, and comprehensive Swagger documentation.
-Zero server storage, fully ephemeral processing, live at [squish.baker.is](https://squish.baker.is).
+> **TL;DR**: Built a production-ready image optimization service with Go + libvips, featuring a Next.js UI, CLI tool, spritesheet packing with game engine support, API key authentication, rate limiting, and comprehensive Swagger documentation.
+Zero server storage, fully ephemeral processing, live at [sosquishy.io](https://sosquishy.io).

 Like most side projects, this one started with frustration.